wildfly/quickstart/ha-singleton-service/README.md

         ...
         INFO  [org.jboss.as] (MSC service thread 1-6) WFLYSRV0050: JBoss EAP 7.1.0.Beta1 (WildFly Core 3.0.0.Beta26-redhat-1) stopped in 66ms

+   Note that during shutdown of the server an exception relating to clean shutdown of the Infinispan component might appear in the log, for instance:

+        ERROR [org.infinispan.remoting.transport.jgroups.CommandAwareRpcDispatcher] (thread-19) ISPN000065: Exception while marshalling object: CacheNotFoundResponse: org.infinispan.IllegalLifecycleStateException: Cache marshaller has been stopped

+   The issue can be safely ignored for now and will be fixed in future versions of the application server.

 2. Now observe the log messages on the second server.
 The second node is now elected as the singleton master.

         INFO  [org.wildfly.clustering.server] (DistributedSingletonService - 1) WFLYCLSV0003: node2 elected as the singleton provider of the org.jboss.as.quickstarts.ha.singleton.service.primary-only service